When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications System

 \subsubsection{Stochastic Models}

 Stochastic models describe the channel in terms of its mean, variance, and correlation functions, rather than trying to predict the exact channel value, unlike deterministic models.
-Stochastic models are usually simple and can describe the average behaviour of the channel models accurately.
+Stochastic models are usually simple and can describe the average behaviour of the channel models accurately as well as its statistics.
 Their simplicity allows for mathematical analysis that can provide useful insights in many application domains, including \ac{CaTP} problems.
 Using this approach, $\mathcal{H}(\mathbf{p}(t),\mathbf{q}(t),t)$ is modelled as a multi-scale spatial and time-varying stochastic process \cite{comm1} composed of three terms \cite{comm1,comm2}:

 where $s(\mathbf{p}(t),\mathbf{q}(t))$ represents the shadowing \cite{Sh1,Sh2}, $h(\mathbf{p}(t),\mathbf{q}(t),t)$ represents the small-scale fading \cite{MPC1}, and $L_P(\mathbf{p}(t),\mathbf{q}(t))$ represents the path loss \cite{PL1}.
 We proceed to discuss the physical meaning of these components and their most relevant mathematical models from the perspective of \ac{CaTP} applications.